Insider’s Guide to Whistler for Non-Skiers

 If you think you’ve seen and done it all there’s always a few activities that can surprise – ice fishing and ice climbing are two quirky ones for mid-winter.
+A hidden gem with a touch of magic is Vallea Lumina, a multimedia walking experience in the forest at the base of Cougar Mountain.
 For a natural history lesson the Eagle Viewing float tours offer an incredible look at the bald eagle population in nearby Squamish.
 Adrenaline fiends will enjoy offerings like bungee jumping over icy rivers, ziplining, snowmobiling and the skeleton and bobsleigh at the Whistler Sliding Centre.

 An Excursion to Natural Wonders